KelKi3/Final-Project-SQL/starting_with_questions.md

 GROUP BY al.country, al.productcategory, al.modifiedcategories
 ORDER BY country, unitssold DESC

+Showing how many items sold under certain catergories per city

+SELECT al.city, SUM(a.unitssold) AS unitssold, al.productcategory, al.modifiedcategories
+FROM all_sessions al
+JOIN analytics a ON al.fullvisitorid = a.fullvisitorid
+WHERE a.unitssold IS NOT NULL AND city != '(not set)' GROUP BY al.city, al.productcategory, al.modifiedcategories
+ORDER BY city, unitssold DESC

 Examples of queries for pattern checking

 Products ordered under certain categories from United States